zhf883680/ha_xiaomi_home/CONTRIBUTING.md

 When contributing to this project, you agree that your contributions will be licensed under the project's [LICENSE](../LICENSE.md).

+When you submit your first pull request, GitHub Action will prompt you to sign the Contributor License Agreement (CLA).
+Only after you sign the CLA, your pull request will be merged.

 ## How to Get Help

 If you need help or have questions, feel free to ask in [discussions](https://github.com/XiaoMi/ha_xiaomi_home/discussions/) on GitHub.